mrdbourke/zero-to-mastery-ml/docs/index.md

 * 🤓 [Read more](https://www.mrdbourke.com/mlcourse/?ref=mrdbourke.com) on the course page
 * 💻 [Sign up to the course on Zero to Mastery](https://dbourke.link/ZTMmlcourse?ref=mrdbourke.com) and start coding

+**Currently working on:** Updating the [Dog Vision project](https://dev.mrdbourke.com/zero-to-mastery-ml/end-to-end-dog-vision-v2/) (classifying images of dogs with computer vision) for 2024.

 Best,

 [Daniel Bourke](https://www.mrdbourke.com)

-Last update: 12 October 2023
+Last update: 9 November 2023